RAID Data Recovery

 Drive / RAID Array Size – Even if a drive is fully functional a 4Tb drive will take as much as 20 hours to perform a single scan, and a typical recovery may involve several scans to effectively find all files.
-Also as a professional data recovery lab, we always clone the drive first to prevent any possibility of accidents while working with the data.
+Also as a qualified data recovery lab, we always clone the drive first to prevent any possibility of accidents while working with the data.
 As a rule of thumb expect an extra day for drives larger than 500Gb or a few days for drives larger than 2Tb.
-Plus for very large arrays, there can be substantial time.
+Plus for very large arrays, there can be considerable time.

-Availability of Donor Parts – For drives with hardware issues, parts are often needed to repair the drive to a semi-functional condition where the data can be successfully extracted.
+Availability of Donor Parts – For drives with hardware matters, parts are often needed to repair the drive to a semi-functional condition where the data can be successfully recovered.
 Some hard drive sub-models are very common and easy to find the parts from one of our vendors.
 However others are not.
-At times we may even have to spend weeks searching online and calling other data recovery labs for the specific drive or parts we need.
+At times we may even have to spend weeks searching online and calling other data recovery labs for the precise drive or parts we need.
 Or we may even have to buy a donor drive from overseas and wait for it to arrive.
 Usually this is the longest part of the whole process for hardware level recoveries.

 Pricing for RAID Data Recovery?

 Our RAID data recovery prices are based on the number of drives in your RAID array, drive capacity, file and system type, type of drives, type of failure.
 Even though RAID recovery falls under our ONE RATE fees, the cost will vary base on the possibilities.
 Still, our prices are the best in the industry.
 We will match or beat any trustworthy data recovery company’s price for RAID data recovery, that’s our lowest price guarantee.

 How Do I Get My Data Back After Recovery?